bradenvanderwoerd/forklift/README.md

 *   **Server (Raspberry Pi):**
     *   A central TCP server to receive and process teleoperation commands from the client.
     *   A UDP server to stream video from the robot's onboard camera.
-    *   A client/server pair to receive the overhead arena camera feed (via TCP) and re-stream it (via UDP) to our control application.
+    *   A client/server pair to receive the overhead arena camera feed (via TCP) and re-stream it (via UDP) to the control application.
 This centralized all data streams through the robot.

 *   **Client (macOS Application):**
     *   A custom GUI built with PyQt6 for user control and video display.